Lower the expectations for the next bull market of BTC

 Because there has been a significant rebound recently, so I decided to reduce my position.

-If the reasons I mentioned above become less valid or are disproven due to more external and internal environmental changes, or if more favorable factors that I hadn't previously considered emerge, and the price at that time is not considered expensive, I will buy back.
+If the reasons I am not optimistic about change due to more external and internal environmental shifts, becoming less valid or new positive factors emerge that I hadn't considered before, and the price at that time is not considered expensive, I will buy back.

-If the price at that time has already risen to a level that is not suitable for buying back, then it means my understanding does not match this asset, and I will accept the outcome.
+If the price at that time has risen to a level that is not suitable for buying back, then it indicates that my understanding does not match this asset, and I will accept the outcome.

 This is just one person's opinion and is for reference only.